anothermimich/K01/readme.md

 | M2 Brass standoff       | 8         |
 | M2 screws               | 8         |

-><sup>1</sup> I really liked the way that the switches turned out after spring swap and lub.
-But i do not recommend them due to poor quality control, allot of the switches don't work or make a weird sound when pressed.
+><sup>1</sup> I really like the way that the switches turned out after spring swap and lub.
+But I still do not recommend them due to poor quality control, allot of the switches don't work or make a weird sound when pressed.

 ## Flashing